adot8/obsidian-notes/Red Teaming/Windows Assumed Breach/2. Privilege Escalation/Kerberos Delegation/Theory.md

 >
 > **KDC**: I see you got the `TRUSTED_TO_AUTHENTICATE_FOR_DELEGATION` attribute type shit and Joe not blocked for delegation or nothin...
 Heres a forwardable ticket (`S4U2Self`) for Joes account type shit
 >
-> **Web server (websvc):** Aight bet bet, lemme through this forwardable TGT back at you and get a mf TGS for `CIFS/dcorp-mssql.dollarcorp.moneycorp.local`
+> **Web server (websvc):** Aight bet bet, lemme throw this forwardable TGT back at you and get a mf TGS for `CIFS/dcorp-mssql.dollarcorp.moneycorp.local`
 >
 > **KDC:** Shiiiii... lemme check if dat service (`CIFS/dcorp-mssql.dollarcorp.moneycorp.local`) be in yo `msDS-AllowedToDelegateTo` list websvc....
 YOU GOOD KING YOU GOOD
 > **KDC**: *Returns a TGS to the webserver for `dcorp-mssql`*